 Rosanna Irvine – Concept, lead artist and facilitator

-Rosanna is a choreographic artist working across performance, installation and participatory public art. www.rosannairvine.com
+Rosanna is an artist and choreographer working across performance, installation and participatory public art. www.rosannairvine.com

 Sapna Agarwal – Facilitator